29satnam/29satnam.github.io/_posts/2018-12-02-Privacy-Policy.md

 <h2>Information Collection And Use</h2>

 <p>We don't store your data, period.
 We physically can't.
 We have nowhere to store it.
 Gotomote is completely offline.
 We don't even have a server.
-So even if Justin Bieber asked nicely to see your data, we wouldn't have anything to show him.</p>
+So even if Ariana Grande asked nicely to see your data, we wouldn't have anything to show her.</p>

 <h2>Links To Other Sites</h2>
 <p>Our Service may contain links to other sites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.</p>